leske42/Foundations/UB/README.md

 - There are quotes, or comments marked by `//`or `/*` between the header name delimiters (`<` and `>` or `"`)
 - The type (return value) of a function includes any type qualifiers (like `volatile` or `const`)
 - A file with the same name as one of the standard headers (but not one of them) is placed in any of the standard places that are searched for included source files
-- The value of a pointer to a `FILE` object is used after the associated file is closed
-- A function with external linkage is declared with an `inline` function specifier, but is not also defined in the same translation unit (so compiler cannot find it)
-- The same identifier has both internal and external linkage in the same translation unit

 ## TLDR for the lazy